ImATechnophile/cumulocity-parking-pi/README.md

 ## Completed Task list:

 - [x] What are the Software requirements you need to run this app?
-- [x] How to deploy our Parking-Pi app in your tenant?
+- [x] How to deploy our Parking-Pi app on your tenant?
-- [ ] How to run our Parking-Pi app in your localhost?
+- [ ] How to run our Parking-Pi app on your localhost?
-- [ ] About plugins and its functionalites of parking-pi app?
+- [ ] About plugins and its functionalities of the Parking-Pi app?
 - [ ] What are the Cumulocity angular modules used in this app?

 ## Running locally:

-After creating your app in your cumulocity tanent.You can able to run our app locally.
+After creating your app in your cumulocity tenant.You can able to run our app locally.

 ```
 $ c8y server -u https://yourTenantName.cumulocity.com